JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Our Proposed Model:

 \subsubsection{Syntactic Embedding}

-We build the syntactic representation by scoring the string similarity between input job title and all of the standard job titles.
+To capture the syntactic representation of job titles, we use cosine similarity to score the string similarity between an input job title and all of the normalized job titles in the job taxonomy (\ie, ESCO).
 Figure \ref{fig:string} shows the architecture for this embedding.
-Here, we use cosine similarity for the measurement.
-For instance, ``software developers" is a parent of ``user interface developer" and the string similarity can be another meaningful feature.
-We calculate all pairs between job titles and their parents, and define the similarity matrix as the similarity representation.
-We define \stringembed as a syntactic embedding.
+We calculate all pairs between job titles and their parent job titles, and define the similarity matrix as the syntactic representation.